stonecharioteer/binary_tree/README.md

 # Instead, use the wheel.
 python setup.py bdist_wheel # Make the wheel first.

-pip install binary_search_tree --no-index --find-links=dist/
+pip install binary_tree --no-index --find-links=dist/
 ```

 ## What's Going On?

-This module serializes and writes a Binary Search Tree into a cached file.
+This module serializes and writes a Binary Tree into a cached file.
 It
 uses Python's `shelve` module, a module that allows us to implement database-
 like persistence on disk to retrieve Python objects.
 The advantage of using
 such an approach ensures that the entire tree is not loaded in memory all the